 What is vegan baking?

 Traditional baking, unlike vegan baking, heavily relies on animal products.
-Often, recipes for baked good will call for eggs and dairy products such as butter, cream, and cow’s milk.
+Often, recipes for baked goods will call for eggs and dairy products such as butter, cream, and cow’s milk.

 Vegan baking, on the other hand, omits all animal products.
 While baking without eggs and butter can seem daunting, it’s not impossible.
 All it takes is getting familiar with the right substitutions, and you’ll be whipping up cakes, cookies, cupcakes, and more in no time.